portlandcodeschool/jse-win15-1/peter_rockwood/HW1.md

 **l)** `x++ == ++x`

 	False, x++ returns x previous to the add, ++x returns x after the add.
-	In fact the tested values would differ by 2.

 **m)** `++x == x++`

-	True, ++x returns x+1 and that would be assigned to x. x++ would return the 										same, new value of x.
+	True, ++x returns x+1 and assigns it to x. x++ returns the 							same, new value of x.

 **n)** `"1"+x == 1+x`

-	False, "1"+x concatonates 1 onto the front of number value x, which will always 									increase the order of x by 1 and never be equal to x+1.
+	False, "1"+x prepends '1' onto number value x, which will increase the order of x by 1 and never be equal to x+1.

 **o)** `"0"+1 == 1`

-	True, appending a zero onto 1 still evaluates to 1.
+	True, prepending a zero onto 1 still evaluates to 1.

 **p)** `(typeof (x+1))===(typeof x)`

-	True, given x is assigned to a number.
+	True, if x is a number.
+Also true if x is a string, (x+1) will convert x to a string before the expression on the right is evaluated.

 **q)** `(x*1 == x) || ((typeof x) != "number")`

 	False, if x is a number, the first condition is true, but the second condition is false.
-If x is not a number the same holds true vica-versus.
+If x is not a number the same holds true vice-versa.

 **r)** `(x=(typeof (x+(typeof x))))==x`